Robert Friedland

-Robert Martin Friedland (August 18, 1950) is an American/Canadian billionaire financier in the mining industry.
+Robert Martin Friedland (August 18, 1950) is an American-Canadian billionaire financier in the mining industry.
 Since the early 1980s, he has specialized in securing funding for the exploration and development of mineral and energy resources and technology ventures.
 He is the founder and chairman of his private, family-owned firm, Ivanhoe Capital Corporation, which is active in capital markets, focused on emerging markets.
-He is the founder and co-chairman of Ivanhoe Minesa Canadian public company listed on the Toronto and OTCQX exchanges.
+He is the founder and co-chairman of Ivanhoe Mines, a Canadian public company listed on the Toronto and OTCQX exchanges.

 Early life

-Robert Friedland was born in Chicago, Illinois, the eldest of three children born to immigrant parents Ilona (née Muller) and Albert Friedland.
+Friedland was born in Chicago, Illinois, the eldest of three children born to immigrant parents Ilona (née Muller) and Albert Friedland.
 Friedland's father survived three years in Auschwitz while his mother worked as a forced laborer during the Holocaust.

 LSD

-He resigned from Bowdoin College in 1970 after being arrested by federal authorities for the possession of an estimated $100,000 worth of LSD, a crime for which he was sentenced to two years in federal prison, but received early release on probation.
+Robert Friedland resigned from Bowdoin College in 1970 after being arrested by federal authorities for the possession of an estimated $100,000 worth of LSD.
+He was sentenced to two years in federal prison, but received early release on probation.
+The conviction was expunged in 1986.

 He graduated in 1974 from Reed College, Oregon, with a political science degree.
-His senior year at Reed, Friedland was student body president.
+During his senior year at Reed, Friedland was student body president.